Google Analytics Squarespace Integration

 Method A - Built-in setting (all plans): Go to Settings > External API Keys (or Settings > Connected Accounts > Google Analytics on some versions).
 Enter your GA4 Measurement ID (G-XXXXXXXXXX).
 Save.
 This is the simplest method and works on every Squarespace plan.

 Method B - Code Injection (Business+): Copy the GA4 tracking snippet from your Google Analytics admin (Admin > Data Streams > your stream > Tagging Instructions > Install Manually).
 Paste it into Settings > Advanced > Code Injection > Header.
 This method gives you more control over the tracking configuration and is required for advanced setups like Google Tag Manager.
+For everything you can do with Squarespace code injection beyond analytics, see our complete guide to code injection on Squarespace.

 Step 3: Verify Data Collection